sdlab-naist/website/content/en/authors/yagut-shakizada/_index.md

   url: "http://www.naist.jp"

 # Short bio (displayed in user profile at end of posts)
 bio: Hi!
 It's Yagut from Azerbaijan.
-The research student of Software Design and Analysis Laboratory at Division of Information Science, NAIST.
+I'm a research student of Software Design and Analysis Laboratory at Division of Information Science, NAIST.

 # List each interest with a dash
 interests: